-Per California State Library policy, library cards are free to all California residents, whether they live inside or outside of the District.
-The Banning LD collects various fees for services provided including library charges for lost books, lost library cards, copying services, and conference/meeting room hourly and fixed fees.
+The Banning LD collects various fees for services provided including library charges for late returns and lost books and library cards, copying services, and conference/meeting room hourly and fixed fees.
 Charges for services totaled \$5,173 in FY 20/21, a very small percentage of the District's overall revenue.